dwyl/learn-elixir/code-reuse-publishing-to-hexpm.md

 to rewrite (and reuse).". <br />
 ~ Eric S. Raymond - "The Cathedral and the Bazaar"

-> "_Code reuse is the Holy Grail of Software Engineering._"
-~

 The biggest advantages of code reuse are:
 + Independently tested small pieces of code that do only one thing.
 ([Curly's Law](https://blog.codinghorror.com/curlys-law-do-one-thing))
-+ Work can be subdivided into teams with clear responsibilities.
++ Work can be subdivided among people/teams with clear responsibilities. <br />
 Or if you are solo developer,
-having small chunks of code helps you bitesize your work so you can check things off a bigger list faster.
+having small chunks of code helps you bitesize your work so it is more manageable.
 + You can use other people's code to reduce your own efforts and ship faster.

 # What?